-The list of files to analyse must be provided on the command line.
-An alternative is to choose the files interactively in the GUI.
-Files with the .i suffix are assumed to be already pre-processed C files.
+The list of files to analyze must be provided on the command line, or chosen interactively in the GUI.
+Files with the suffix .i are assumed to be already pre-processed C files.
 Frama-C pre-processes the other files with the following command.